AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 RapidMiner is a graphical user interface tool that allows you to build and use machine learning and data mining models.
 You simply can drag and drop operators that represent a technique and then link it up with a data source.

-It allows you to apply the technique on the data easily and intuitively.
+It allows you to apply the techniques you are studying on the data easily and intuitively.
 There are a set of model parameters that you can set up, which allow you to control the behaviour of the technique.
 Concepts such as validation and performance measures are also offered as operators that you can add to your model.

-This, and similar tools such as Weka, allows you to create a data mining model (prototype) quickly without having to use a programming language to do it.
-You can still integrate it with other programming languages such as python.
+This, and similar tools such as Weka, allow you to create a data mining model (prototype) quickly without having to use a programming language to do it.
+You can still integrate it with other programming languages such as Python.
 Bear in mind though, that the flexibility and control offered by a programming language cannot be matched by such a tool.

 !!! warning "Installing RapidMiner"
     To install RapidMiner, follow the instructions below: